dachaige123/STA-GCN/README.md

-# STA-GCN
+# STS-GCN
-Relevant structures of STA-GCN model and experimental data are included in this project
+Relevant structures of STS-GCN model and experimental data are included in this project